-It is thought that his ships in bottles for the Venetian Navy.
-The modles are very detailed with designs for Venetian First Class and Second Class line of battle ships.
-And, if in fact these are commissioned works then the craft did not begin as a folk art but as a work of a master builder.
+It is thought that his ships in bottles were created for the Venetian Navy.
+They are very detailed models with designs for Venetian First Class and Second Class line of battle ships.
+And, if in fact these are commissioned works then the craft did not begin as a folk art, but as a work of a master builder.
 The bottles are very expensive glass blown by highly skilled artisans.

 His third ship in a bottle was a 1792 bottle identified as the Fama.
 It is now in the Maritime Museum in Lisbon, Portugal.
 Inside the 1792 bottle the Artist included the statement: “captain Giovanni Biondo Veneto,” the title “Captain Giovanni Biondo of Venice.”
 Although he claims to have been a Captain there are no other records or logs to verify this.
 The absence of that record may lead us to believe that it is not true or simply a self-proclaimed title.